wrynegade/dotwryn/README.md

 There is also an installer which pulls down and builds (or rebuilds) the few external plugins which I use with VI.

 ### [bin](./bin)
-I try to keep [`.wryn/bin`](./bin) compatible with SH.
-These are my non-sourced shell utilities.
+Non-sourced shell utilities.

 ### [env](./env)
-[`.wryn/setup`](./setup) will link these environment variables to your local machine's shell and vim environments.
+[`~/.wryn/setup`](./setup) will link these environment variables to your local machine's shell and vim environments.
 This is so directories in respective shell/vim modules are not hard-coded to any particular machine.
 The indicated variables should be modified if they cannot be found in the prescribed directory.